Most domestic violence charges start with the same story . . .

 You are in the process of separating from your ex, but you are still living together.

 She’s filed for child support.
-She threatens to your children away and take every last dollar.
+She threatens to take your children away and to take every last dollar.

 A heated . .
 She shoves you.

 She reaches for your cell phone because now she is accusing you of cheating.

 You push her hands away from you and you accidentally scratch her wrist.

 This article explains the tips and tricks experienced by domestic violence attorneys use to get cases reduced or dismissed.

 While no lawyer can guarantee a dismissal or a reduction of domestic violence charges, following these tips increase your chances of having your charges dropped or reduced.

 Gather Evidence that Proves You Didn’t Commit Domestic Violence

 In every criminal case, you have the following rights: